An Extractive-and-Abstractive Framework for Source Code Summarization: Evaluation

 \subsubsection{Case Study on Python Code Summarization}

 \

+In this section, we present three Python cases, including a successful case, a moderate case, and a weak case.
+They are real-world examples from the PCSD test set.

-Figure~\ref{fig:case_2}(a) shows a code snippet $c_3$ from the test set of the PCSD dataset. $c_3$ is a long piece that consists of 51 lines of code.
-Figure~\ref{fig:case_2}(b) presents the important statements selected by our extractor from $c_3$.
-Figure~\ref{fig:case_2}(c) contains three summaries, the first from the comment of $c_3$, the second and last generated by SiT and our EACS, respectively.
-From the figure, we can observe that compared to the reference summary, 1) the summary generated by SiT misses many factual details, such as ``from startobj to endobj''; 2) although it looks a little different literally, the summary generated by our {\toolname} is able to cover all of the three parts and are semantically equivalent.
-In summary, our {\toolname} significantly outperforms SiT in terms of naturalness and semantic completeness of the generated summaries.
-Based on the above, we can conclude that our {\toolname} is also a very competitive technique on the Python code summarization task.
+\textbf{Successful Case.} Figure~\ref{fig:successful_Python_case} shows a successful Java case. \deletion{Figure~\ref{fig:successful_Python_case}(a) shows the Python code snippet $c_3$ from the PCSD test set. $c_3$}$c_5$ is a long piece that consists of 51 lines of code.
+Figure~\ref{fig:successful_Python_case}(b) presents the important statements selected by our extractor from $c_3$.
+Figure~\ref{fig:successful_Python_case}(c) contains five summaries, the first from the comment of \deletion{$c_3$}$c_5$, the second to five summaries are generated by Ex-based, SiT, CodeT5, and our {\toolname}, respectively.
+From the figure, we can observe that compared with the reference summary, 1) the summary generated by SiT misses many factual details, such as ``from startobj to endobj'';